gman0/dummy-fuse-csi/README.md

 ...
 ```

-`manifests` directory contains definitions for a PV/PVC and a Pod that mounts the volume.
+`manifests` directory contains definitions for:
+* a PV/PVC,
+* a Pod that mounts the volume, and the application opens a file inside the volume and periodically reads from it.

 ```
 $ kubectl create -f manifests/volume.yaml